1967 Detroit riot: Public opinion

 The respondents of the Detroit poll were more optimistic about race relations compared to the national averages.
 A national Washington Post/ABC News poll found that only 32% of the people they polled believed race relations were good, as opposed to the 56% and 47% of the white and black Detroiters surveyed, respectively.
-This was unsurprising to Reynold Farley, a retired University of Michigan sociology professor and expert on Detroit racial demographics, "I think it's easier for people in the Detroit area to have some familiarity with race relations than people in a state like Maine, where there's virtually no black population at all and the information comes from seeing violent incidents on television," he explained.
+This was unsurprising to Reynold Farley, a retired University of Michigan sociology professor and expert on Detroit racial demographics.
+"I think it's easier for people in the Detroit area to have some familiarity with race relations than people in a state like Maine, where there's virtually no black population at all and the information comes from seeing violent incidents on television", he explained.
 In the following question, Farley's claim was validated as the stark contrast in national vs. Detroiter perception of what the future would be like was apparent.
 As just 10% of those polled by the Washington Post/ABC News believed that race relations we getting better, whereas 33% of white and 22% of black Detroiters thought they had improved over the past 10 years and 50% of white and 41% of blacks believed they would improve over the next five.

 Although these responses were encouraging signs of a diminishing racial gap in Detroit, and a heightened attunement to race relations in the city compared to the rest of the nation, other questions concerning Detroiters' perception of the riots and how the improvement of race relations are actualized in their everyday life show there is still much mending to be done.
-When asked which word they would use to describe the 1967 riots - riot, rebellion or uprising - the white response was 61%, 12%, 12% and blacks, 34%, 27%, 24%, respectively.
+When asked which word they would use to describe the 1967 riots – riot, rebellion or uprising – the white response was 61%, 12%, 12% and blacks, 34%, 27%, 24%, respectively.
 The majority of respondents did agree, however, that since the riots they believed there had been significant progress made vs little or no progress Unfortunately, many black Detroiters still feel as if they are facing the type of discrimination that led to the riots in the first place.
 The polled black Detroiters reporting that in the past 12 months 28% felt they had been unfairly treated in hiring, pay, or promotion, double the rate of their white counterparts.
-73% also believed that they were treated less fairly than whites when attempting to find a "good job."
+73% also believed that they were treated less fairly than whites when attempting to find a "good job".

-Labeling

-Forty years later, the event remained a source of reflection for the community.
-The Detroit newspapers covered the 40th anniversary of the uprising in 2007.
-Coverage often labeled the events a riot, though others viewed them through a different lens.
-Several articles referred to the event as a "rebellion," while others questioned the implications of thinking about the events other than as a riot.